senscience/nexus-delta/docs/src/main/paradox/docs/fusion/index.md

 # Nexus Fusion

-Nexus Fusion is the web interface of Blue Brain Nexus, powered by @ref:[Nexus Delta](../delta/index.md).
+Nexus Fusion is the web interface of the Nexuse ecosystem, powered by @ref:[Nexus Delta](../delta/index.md).
 It offers prebuilt data visualization, querying, data manipulation, and administration capabilities to help integrate, edit and visualize data and resources inside Nexus Delta projects.

 ## Extensibility